LinkedIn is Terrible for Communication

 Skeeball

-There’s a row of Skeeball machines, most in reasonably good shape.
+There’s a row of Skeeball machines, most in good shape.
 They’re an excellent place to watch an 8 year old just absolutely wing a chunk of plastic at the wall, an environmental storytelling explanation of the “Management reserves the right to limit players” sign.
 They’re a terrible place to earn tickets though, with a max of 10 for a perfect score.
 Overall, it’s Skeeball.
 You either know if you like it, or you spend a single token to find out.

 Daytona

 Okay, so this part was actually kinda cool.
 There were a bunch of Daytona machines, and they were all hooked up together.
-We had one bit 7 player game, and that was fun.
+We had one 7 player game, and that was fun.
 Also, I got run off the road.

 Ticket Counting Machines